Foliation of a space associated to vertex operator algebra: Construction of an -point function at a genus Riemann surface

-There exists an algebraic procedure \cite{Zhu} recursively relating $n$-point correlation functions to $(n-1)$-point functions for vertex operator algebras on the torus.
+There exists an algebraic procedure \cite{Zhu} relating $n$-point correlation functions to a sum of $(n-1)$-point functions for vertex operator algebras on the torus.
 In \cite{Zhu} we find that the genus one $n$-point correlation functions obey

 where $P_{l}(z,\tau)$ are Weierstrass functions \cite{L}, and square bracket on the right hand side denotes the deformed mode for vertex operator algebra on the torus \cite{Zhu}.
-This recursion procedure \cite{Zhu} allows us to reduce an $n$-point character to a function of one-point character and can be derived for any genus Riemann surface.
-There exist generalizations of this theorem for higher genera.
-We can represent the genus $g$ recursion formula as: